cyrilwanner/npm-autoinstaller/README.md

 This package has only basic windows support.
 This means, if you are in a bash like environment (`git bash` or `Cygwin`) and you are using the git cli, it should work fine except the `ask` action because there is no way to tell if the shell is interactive or not.
 So it will always use the fallback action in this case.

-Also, GUIs (like SourceTree or GitHub for Windows) are supported, _if_ you installed node in the default location.
+Also, GUIs (like SourceTree or GitHub for Windows) are supported, _if_ you have installed node in the default location.
-Because these applications use a custom PATH when executing the git commands in the background, the npm-autoinstaller has to guess the path of the node executable.
+Because these applications use a custom PATH when executing the git commands in the background, the npm-autoinstaller has to guess the location of the node executable.

 ## Support

 Something is not working or you have a question?
-Simply create a new issue!
+Simply create a [new issue](https://github.com/cyrilwanner/npm-autoinstaller/issues/new)!